spessasus/SpessaSynth/README.md

 #### Windows
 1. [Download the program](https://spessasus.github.io/SpessaSynth/SpessaSynth-LocalEdition.zip).
-2. Put your SoundFonts into the `soundfonts` folder (you can select SoundFonts in the program).
+2. Put your SoundFonts and DLS files into the `soundfonts` folder (you can select sound banks in the program).
-3. Double-click `Open SpessaSynth.bat`.
+3. Double-click `Open SpessaSynth.bat` (or you can type `node server/server.js` in the Command Prompt)
 4. Enjoy!

 #### Linux
 1. [Download the program](https://spessasus.github.io/SpessaSynth/SpessaSynth-LocalEdition.zip).
-2. Put your SoundFonts into the `soundfonts` folder (you can select SoundFonts in the program).
+2. Put your SoundFonts and DLS files into the `soundfonts` folder (you can select sound banks in the program).
 3. `node server/server.js`
 4. Enjoy!